-In addition to the other information set forth in this report, you should carefully consider the risk factors discussed in Part I, "Item 1A, Risk Factors" in the annual report on Form 10-K for the fiscal year ending January 31, 2008.
-The risk factors have not materially changed since January 31, 2008.
-The risk factors described in the Annual Report on Form 10-K are not the only risks facing the Company.
+In addition to the other information set forth in this report and the risk factors set forth below, you should carefully consider the risk factors discussed in Part I, "Item 1A, Risk Factors" in the annual report on Form 10-K for the fiscal year ended January 31, 2008.
+The risk factors in the Annual Report have not materially changed since January 31, 2008.
+The risk factors below and described in the Annual Report on Form 10-K are not the only risks facing the Company.
 In addition, risks and uncertainties not currently known to the Company or that the Company currently deems to be immaterial also may materially adversely affect the Company, its financial condition and/or operating results.